Customer Due Diligence

 Turning this entity name into a personal name is an important part of making sure you truly know who’s behind every account.
-You should obviously ask for that information from the individual directly, but Tracers’s tools can also play a crucial part in uncovering information about who might be part of this identity.
+You should obviously ask for that information from the individual directly, but Tracers’s tools can also play a crucial part in customer due diligence by uncovering information about who might be part of this identity.

 It might not be something you think about immediately, but the way in which you incorporate your information searches is an important part of how your company functions.
 This might have to do with how things are already set up, how many people you have to search for every day, or other convenience reasons.
 Tracers offers three methods of searches: